Healthy snacks for kids: fun cheese flower snack plate that children can help make. Perfect for Spring!

 To make a healthy cheese flower snack like ours, you need

-- multi-grain or sourdough wrap
+- multi-grain wraps

 - flower cookie cutters in graduating sizes